Michael James Remodeling

 Planning Your Perfect Finished Basement or Basement Remodel

 When it comes to North Georgia homes, there are certain elements we have come to expect.
 Among those are enough garage space to keep vehicles protected from the hot Georgia sun, open floor plans and kitchens big enough to accommodate friends and family.
 But it also turns out Georgians like basements.

 Of course, the North Georgia basement is not likely to be the dark, damp, concrete cavern used for storing old bicycles and Christmas decorations that may come to mind when we hear the word “basement.”
 Today we envision all the ways we can turn a home’s foundation into valuable, functional space to serve just about any idea imaginable.

-While an unfinished basement does work great for extra storage space, your basement could be used much more effectively.
-A lower-level remodel can transform under-utilized space into an additional living area, home theater, home gym, or playroom.
+While an unfinished basement does work great for extra storage space, a finished basement could be used much more effectively.
+A lower-level, finished basement remodel can transform under-utilized space into an additional living area, home theater, home gym, or playroom.
 It’s not hard to see why so many people love their basements.
 This space can provide plenty of extra room to work, play, relax, or entertain.
 It’s a versatile area that can be updated and repurposed over time.
 Even better, basement remodels and finishing tend to have a good return on investment and can give your property’s value a major boost, which is always a plus.